hanxiao/benchmark/.github/README-template.md

 The client will generate 500 documents and send them in 10 batches, each document has the size of 1MB.
 Hence each request is about 50MB.

+All units are millisecond, the smaller the better.